Cluster Exploration using Informative Manifold Projections: Related Work

 Finding lower dimensional embeddings over matrix manifolds has recently become quite popular, mostly due to the flexibility the constraint-free manifold optimization offers~\cite{manopt_book}.
-The (compact) Stiefel manifold~\cite{Stiefel1935}, i.e., the set of all k-tuples of orthonormal vectors, has been employed in various dimensionality reduction applications~\cite{afsari2004,theis2009}, as well as in general machine learning ones~\cite{tompkins2007,cetingul2009}.
-More recently, the Grassmann manifold has been employed for lower dimensional embedding of 3D point clouds~\cite{grassmann2021}.
+The (compact) Stiefel manifold~\cite{Stiefel1935}, i.e., the set of all k-tuples of orthonormal vectors, defines a smooth manifold that is endowed with a tangent space with its own inner product, (can be linearized locally around every point) allowing for fast, unconstrained optimization.
+Matrix manifold optimization has been employed in various cluster exploration applications~\cite{theis2009,Huang2020}, as well as in general machine learning~\cite{cetingul2009,Smith2022}.